FAQ: Stormwater Management Utility and Fee

 The Town of Hillsborough created a stormwater management utility and fee — effective July 1, 2016 — to comply with expanding state and federal stormwater regulations to reduce stormwater runoff pollution from reaching the Eno River.
 The regulations are unfunded mandates, which the town previously paid for through collected property taxes.
 By charging a fee instead of raising taxes, all properties within the town limits now share in the cost to protect our water bodies, including tax-exempt properties, such as schools, churches and government buildings.
 Fees collected through the utility must be spent on the town’s stormwater program.
 See the Directory of Current Stormwater Services.

-What is the purpose of the Stormwater Management Program?
+What is the purpose of the Stormwater and Environmental Services Division?

-The Hillsborough Stormwater Management Program’s primary purpose is to reduce or eliminate stormwater runoff pollution from reaching local waterbodies, including the Eno River.
+The Hillsborough Stormwater and Environmental Services Division’s primary purpose is to reduce or eliminate stormwater runoff pollution from reaching local waterbodies, including the Eno River.
 Pollution from stormwater runoff causes adverse impacts to aquatic ecosystems, poses human health risks, and can greatly increase the cost of treating drinking water.